-Public transport in Argentina's large cities, especially in Buenos Aires, is highly effective and expats will find that getting around is no problem at all.
+Public transport in Argentina’s large cities, especially in Buenos Aires, is highly effective, and you’ll find that getting around is no problem at all.
 Some areas of Argentina, such as Patagonia, are slightly more limited in terms of public transport.
-Although expensive, driving may be a more viable mode of transport in these cases.
+Although expensive, driving may be a more viable mode of transport in these areas.

 Public transport in Argentina